aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 Function URLs are dual stack-enabled, supporting IPv4 and IPv6, and cross-origin resource sharing (CORS) configuration.
 After you configure a function URL for your function, you can invoke your function through its HTTP(S) endpoint via a web browser, curl, Postman, or any HTTP client.
 To invoke a function using IAM authentication your HTTP client must support SigV4 signing.

+See the [Invoking Function URLs](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html) section of the AWS Lambda Developer Guide for more information on the input and output payloads of Functions invoked in this way.

 ### IAM-authenticated Function URLs

 To create a Function URL which can be called by an IAM identity, call `addFunctionUrl()`, followed by `grantInvokeFunctionUrl()`: